 A Freedom of Information Act filing by Article 107 News revealed that the day in question started off in a manner typical of Special Operations professionals the world over: a hard day of Freedoming, then a quick dash to their favorite pub to regale the local trollops with tales of their top-secret missions.

-“After all, it’s no fun to be in a secret unit if no one knows you’re in it,” explained a random former Navy SEAL we contacted for this story, because we all know SEALs are more than willing to talk about anything related to Special Operations.
+“After all, it’s no fun to be in a secret unit if no one knows you’re in it,” explained a random former Navy SEAL we contacted for this story.
+Because we all know SEALs are more than willing to talk about anything related to Special Operations.

-After drinking from noon until about four PM local time, the 160th members, along with 24 waitresses from the Savannah Hooters restaurant, returned to the flight line at Hunter Army Airfield.
+After drinking from noon until about 4p.m. local time, the 160th members, along with 24 waitresses from the Savannah Hooters restaurant, returned to the flight line at Hunter Army Airfield.
 Their intent, according to a young air crew member, was to “Ring in the New Year right, knowwhatImean?”
 After a quick “area orientation flight” around the Savannah area in the back of a highly-classified MH-47Q-model Chinook, the Hooters Girls posed for various photos with the 160th’s pilots and airframes.
 For some reason, a particularly popular photo location was on the refueling probe of the MH-47Q helicopter.

-A rare Emperor Penguin, a “souvenir” of the 160th’s most recent training mission to Antarctica (shown in the photo above), was a hit with the Hooters Girls and is featured in many of the photos with them, even though he became a bit “bitey” as the night wore on and no one was able to produce the live cod that is a staple of his diet.
+A rare Emperor Penguin, a “souvenir” of the 160th’s most recent training mission to Antarctica (shown in bottom left corner of photo above), was a hit with the Hooters Girls and is featured in many of the photos with them, even though he became a bit “bitey” as the night wore on and no one was able to produce the live cod that is a staple of his diet.
 Everything was fine until the Hooters Girls decided to pose for a group shot on the probe of the commander’s MH-47.

 Unfortunately, the combined weight of the women on the refueling probe caused the very phallic-looking device to snap off, dousing everyone in the area with highly flammable liquid and sending a spray of highly-toxic JP-8 fuel into the nearby Savannah River.
 A quick-thinking crew member saved the day by activating the MH-47’s chafe and flare system, igniting the fuel and sparing the unit from a career-ending “environmental damage” report.
 “I shudder to think what would have happened had they disturbed the local red cockaded woodpeckers,” said a forestry service official we contacted for this story.
 “We could have shut that whole battalion down permanently if they had.”